-Notes: impulse response to a positive Dirac shock of size 1 to capital-specific productivity Z_t^K .
-We simulate the model by discretizing the time dimension with step size dt = 0.1 using an implicit updating scheme.
-We compute the paths of outcome variables by including them in the \mathbf{p}t vector of variables to compute accurately in the reduction, and use their linearized dynamics.
+Notes: impulse response to a positive Dirac shock of size 1 to capital-specific productivity $Z_t^K$ .
+We simulate the model by discretizing the time dimension with step size $\mathrm{d}t=0.1$ using an implicit updating scheme.
+We compute the paths of outcome variables by including them in the $\mathbf{p}t$ vector of variables to compute accurately in the reduction, and use their linearized dynamics.
 The top panel compares responses in our full two-asset model with the representative agent version of the model.
 The bottom panel plots responses in the two-asset model only.
 "Pre-tax labor income inequality" is the cross-sectional standard deviation of log labor income.
-"Consumption inequality" is the cross-sectional standard deviation.
+"Consumption inequality" is the cross-sectional standard deviation of log consumption.